AtlasOfLivingAustralia/biocache-store/README.md

 We are currently running 2 development branches

-* 1.9.x which is using cassandra 1.x, with SOLR 4.
+* master branch is using cassandra 3.9 and SOLR Cloud 6.
-* 2.x development branch is using cassandra 3.9 and SOLR Cloud 6.
+* legacy 1.9 which is using cassandra 1.x, with SOLR 4.

 ## Build notes